SystemsApproach/tcpcc/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Having settled on a host-centric approach, the next implementation
-choice is whether the mechanism is *window based* or *rate based*.
+choice is whether the mechanism is *window-based* or *rate-based*.
 TCP uses a window-based mechanism to implement flow control, so the
 design decision for TCP congestion control seems obvious.
 And in
 fact, the congestion-control mechanisms described in Chapter 4 are
 centered around an algorithm for computing a *congestion window*,
-where the sender is throttled by whichever is lesser: the advertized
+where the sender is throttled by whichever is lesser: the advertised
 flow-control window or the computed congestion-control window.

 But is also possible to compute the rate at which the network is able